Andy-UTAS/atomic/docs/02specificheatII.md

 * Two transverse modes with $\omega = v_\bot |k|$

 <!-- Separate a bullet list from enumeration; fixes a markdown rendering bug -->
-1. Write down the total energy of phonons in this material *(hint: use the same reasoning as in the [Lithium exercise](../01specificheatI/#exercise-1-total-heat-capacity-of-a-diatomic-material))*.
+1. Write down the total energy of oscillations in this material.
 2. Verify that at high $T$ you reproduce the Dulong-Petit law.
-3. Compute the behavior of heat capacity at low $T$.
+3. Compute the behaviour of heat capacity at low $T$.

 ### Exercise 4: Anisotropic sound velocities
-*(adapted from ex 2.6b of "The Oxford Solid State Basics" by S.Simon)*
+*(adapted from exercise 2.6b of [The Oxford Solid State Basics](https://global.oup.com/academic/product/the-oxford-solid-state-basics-9780199680771?cc=au&lang=en&))*

 Suppose now that the velocity is anisotropic ($v_x \neq v_y \neq v_z$) and $\omega = \sqrt{v_x^2 k_x^2 + v_y^2 k_y^2 + v_z^2 k_z^2}$.
 How does this change the Debye result for the heat capacity?